SukhmanKaur1/csc437/README.md

 - View a user profile
 - Navigate between pages without reloading

 > Note: The app currently loads the user profile list by default.
 A login screen is implemented, but not presently wired as the landing view.
+The current version does not support user login or signup.
+Profile data is static and presented for demonstration.

 ## Technologies Used